earldouglas/sbt-war/README.md

 # xsbt-web-plugin

-xsbt-web-plugin is tool for building J2EE Web applications in Scala.
+xsbt-web-plugin is tool for building J2EE Web applications with [sbt](https://www.scala-sbt.org/).

 ## Features

+* Code in any language supported by sbt (Scala, Java, etc.)
 * Build a project on Java servlets
 * Package a project as a *.war* file
 * Run a project under Jetty or Tomcat